Filmon-gh/Delicous-Den/README.md

 ## User stories
 The user story for the development of the Delicious-Den website has been crafted to ensure that the website effectively meets the needs of its target audience.
 The following user stories have been identified:

-- As a potential customer, I want to easily find the restaurant's menu, so that I can decide what to order and plan my meal ahead of time
+- As a potential customer, I want to easily find the restaurant's menu, so that I can decide what to order and plan my meal ahead of time.

 - As a curious customer, I want to see quality photos of the restaurant's food, so that I can get a better sense of what to expect before I visit.

-- As a customer looking for a restaurant to dine at, I want to be able to read reviews and ratings from previous customers on the website, so that I can get an idea of the quality of the food, service, and overall experience
+- As a customer looking for a restaurant to dine at, I want to be able to read reviews and ratings from previous customers on the website, so that I can get an idea of the quality of the food, service, and overall experience.

 - As a customer trying to find the restaurant's physical location and contact information, I want to be able to easily access the restaurant's address, phone number, email address, and social media accounts on the website, so that I can quickly and easily get in touch with the restaurant and navigate to the physical location.
 Additionally, I want to be able to view a map or directions to the restaurant, so that I can find it easily.